This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A sinus infection, cold, or the flu

 - Cold air, or a change in weather temperature

 - Tobacco smoke

-- Pets, dust mites, cockroaches, mold, or pollen
+- Pets, fur, dust mites, cockroaches, or mold

-- Lung function tests measure airflow in your child's lungs and show how well he can breathe.
+- Lung function tests are done to show how well your child can breathe.

-- A chest x-ray checks for other lung problems.
+- A chest x-ray is used to check for other lung problems such as an infection.

 How is asthma in children treated?

 Treatment depends on your child's age and how well his or her asthma is controlled.
 The cause of your child's asthma, such as acid reflux, may need to be treated.
 Your child may need any of the following: